Filed under Chaplains

 Growing up in Minnesota, Fr.
 Scott Traynor dreamed of becoming a Navy fighter pilot.
 He attended Iowa State University on a Navy ROTC scholarship and seemed destined for a military career until one summer, while volunteering at a Bible camp, he realized he had never asked God what His plan was for his life.
 Father Traynor, 43, went on to be ordained a priest of the Diocese of Sioux Falls, S.D., in 2000.
 Today, he serves as rector of St. John Vianney Theological Seminary in Denver.
 He’s an author, retreat master, and spiritual director for priests, seminarians and lay people.
 He spoke to Legatus magazine staff writer Brian Fraga.

 How did your love for Jesus Christ and His Church begin?

 In my sophomore year in college, I started dating a very devout Catholic girl.
 I also met other Christians who were involved in their faith.
 I was really drawn to their joy.
 I started reading scripture and taking a little time each day to pray, to take time to talk to God about my day.

 The summer after my sophomore year of college, I ended up volunteering at a Young Life Bible Camp in Detroit Lakes, Minn.
 I woke up on one morning and I had three things on my mind.
 The first was: God has a plan for my life.
 The second was: That plan is how I’m going to be the happiest in my life.
 And the third was: I’ve never bothered to ask God what His plan was for my life.
 I was very convinced of these truths.

 How did you discern a call to the priesthood?

-What value do you see Legatus having in the life of the Church?
+What value do you think Legatus has in the life of the Church?